farbodtaymouri/Books-Papers/Foundation Models for NLP/Chapter3/notes.md

 ### Final Notes
 If you are interested, see the appendix of the paper where you can see the model's output on different NLP tasks.

+## Megatron-LM: Training Multi-Billion Parameter Language Models Using Model Parallelism

++ It has been shown that the larger the LLM the better performance on downstream applications.
+However, training large models faces memory limitation where even the para